MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/accts-recvble-posting.md

 | Order, freight | 403500               | Revenue – Freight         | Revenue      | Credit         | No               | Freight charged to customer example: Debit Customer/Vendor and Credit Ledger account |
 | Rebate*         | 403200               | Discount                  | Revenue      | Debit          | No               | Customer rebate example: Debit Ledger account and Credit Customer/Vendor             |

-*For the Rebate example shown in the precedimg table, the posting is used only when a charges code is added to a purchase order header or line.
+*For the Rebate example shown in the preceding table, the posting is used only when a charges code is added to a purchase order header or line.
 Advanced rebate functionality is available in Supply Chain Management, which provides more control, as well as automation of rebates.
 For more information, see [Customer rebates](../../supply-chain/sales-marketing/tasks/process-customer-rebates.md)

 The table above shows three common examples of posting types that can be used for charges codes.
 The list should be used as a guideline and samples and is not a comprehensive list of all possible combinations or posting types that can be used.

 For more information, see [Create charges code.](../accounts-receivable/create-charges-codes.md)

-## Commission posting accounts
+## Posting accounts for commissions

 You can optionally configure the system to calculate commissions for a sales representative or group of sales representatives on a given sales order.
 When you enable this functionality, you will need to configure the posting account to be used for calculating the commission.
 This is done in the **Commission posting** page in **Sales and marketing**.